Blind238/SwipeTable/src/pages/reports/internship-report.md

 ## 4.1.
 Usability Research
 **Description**
-The student can objectively describe the target audience based on a research(FIX).
-De student knows which methods and techniques to use to come to concrete user needs.
+The student can objectively describe the target audience based on research.
+The student knows which methods and techniques to use to come to concrete user needs.
 The student is capable of actively listening during interviews and has a neutral position in reports.
 The student is capable of defining user tasks,  can describe functionality with other developers with a focus on usability, and can categorize the functionalities in differing groups.
 The student can fit the user needs within the interface possibilities of the media product.
 The student is capable of testing interface proposals at the different stages of the development process and can select the right method to do so.